ascii-monk123/Ensemble-extractive-text-summarization/README.md

 - Click on the Proposed Solution.ipynb file
 - When it is opened, run all the cells together or one after another

+### In case of any error:

-### Note: Please make sure you have selected the "ensemble_kernel" in Proposed Solution.ipynb
+- Please make sure you have selected the "ensemble_kernel" in Proposed Solution.ipynb
+- Restart the kernel